ZJUFanLab/scPositioner/README.md

 ### For readers concerned with mapping confidence, scPositioner provides a dedicated module and tutorial to evaluate the stability of each mapping.
 * [Mapping confidence evaluation](tutorial/tutorial_StabilityAnalysis.ipynb)

-## Acknowledgements
-This work is supported by the New Generation Artificial Intelligence-National Science and Technology Major Project (2025ZD0122805), the National Natural Science Foundation of China (82274213), the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (BX2026394).
-The authors thank the High-Performance Computing Cluster of Zhejiang University Innovation Center of Yangtze River Delta for their technical support.

 ## About
 scPositioner is developed by Jingyang Qian and Hudong Bao.
 Should you have any questions, please contact Hudong Bao at baohd@zju.edu.cn.